One-loop electromagnetic correlators of SQED in power-law inflation: Current correlators

 where we have introduced the {\it distance function},

 with~$\Delta\vec{x} \!=\! \vec{x} \!-\! \vec{x}^{\,\prime} $, the parameters and their ranges are,

-and where~$k_0$ is the effective IR regulator~\footnote{\linespread{1}\selectfont The scalar propagator in~(\ref{scalar propagator}) is valid for~$k_0\| \Delta\vec{x} \| \!\ll\!1$.
-Beyond this region its form changes and it typically decays exponentially with spatial distance, depending on the specifics of the deep IR sector of the state.}, satisfying~$0 \!<\! k_0 \!\ll\!
+and where~$k_0$ is the effective IR regulator,~\footnote{\linespread{1}\selectfont The scalar propagator in~(\ref{scalar propagator}) is valid for~$k_0\| \Delta\vec{x} \| \!\ll\!1$.
+Beyond this region its form changes and it typically decays exponentially with spatial distance, depending on the specifics of the deep IR sector of the state.} satisfying~$0 \!<\! k_0 \!\ll\!
 (1\!-\!\epsilon) H_0$.
-The dependence on the scale~$k_0$ descends from the fact that the Bunsh-Davies state of the minimally coupled scalar is IR divergent, which physically implies vast IR gravitational particle production, and~$k_0$ should properly be seen as dependence on the initial conditions.
+The dependence on the scale~$k_0$ physically implies vast IR gravitational particle production, and~$k_0$ should properly be seen as dependence on the initial conditions.

 As we are interested in computing the correlators at superhorizon distances we will only need the asymptotic form of the propagator,

 Plugging this expansion into~(\ref{general correlator}) yields the desired leading order contributions to superhorizon current correlators,